Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 Immune System Boost

-Last, skin-to-skin can give your baby's immune system a nice little boost.
-Being close to you exposes them to the bacteria on your skin - this helps build their defenses.
+Last, skin-to-skin contact can give your baby's immune system a nice boost.
+Being close to you exposes them to the bacteria on your skin, which helps build their defenses.

 It may seem like we're battling flames with more flames, but it's about creating a small force within your package.